Meet the Student Affairs Team

 G4

-(organizes events at Lawrence Apartments, on-campus, off-campus)
+(organizes events at the Lawrence Apartments, on-campus, off-campus)

 Jeronimo Martinez Garcia Cors